 • Fun multi-color top cover

-• Raised side flanges aid in controlling foot movement and stability
+• Raised side flanges aid in controlling foot stability

 • Hand Washable